CAU-TeamLiuJF/HSCG/README.md

 ## Usage

-Before we run the pipeline, the environment should be activated:
+Before running the pipeline, environment should be activated:

 ```shell
 workon HSCG